SWE-QA: Can Language Models Answer Repository-level Code Questions?: Evaluation

-To assess the generalization capabilities of the models, we analyze their performance across the 12 different repositories in \ourbench, again using the \ourmethod approach.
+To assess the generalization capabilities of the models, we analyze their performance across the 12 different repositories in \ourbench, again using OpenHands.
 The results, detailed in Table~\ref{tab:rq4_main}, indicate that while performance is generally consistent, it can be significantly influenced by the specific characteristics of each repository.

-On average, most repositories present a similar level of difficulty, with scores clustering around the 40-point mark.
-For instance, ``django'' (41.90), ``matplotlib'' (41.08), and ``sphinx'' (40.68) show comparable results.
+On average, most repositories present a similar level of difficulty, with scores clustering around the 70-point mark.
+For instance, ``django'' (67.39), ``astropy'' (68.29) and ``scikit-learn'' (71.34) show comparable results.
 However, we observe notable outliers.
-The ``requests'' repository appears to be easier on average (43.72).
-Conversely, ``pytest'' (36.76) and ``sqlfluff'' (36.72) are more challenging.
+The ``flask'' repository appears to be easier on average (75.42).
+Conversely, ``pylint '' (62.01) and ``conan'' (64.51) are more challenging.
 This variance aligns with factors such as codebase size, architectural complexity, plugin or hook systems, API surface clarity, and unconventional patterns that increase reasoning depth.

-Furthermore, certain models are more sensitive to repository-specific features than others.
-The ``Qwen2.5-Coder-32B'' model, for example, shows pronounced sensitivity on specific repositories (12.78 on ``pytest'', 17.06 on ``sqlfluff'') while performing competently on others like ``requests'' (41.30), indicating brittleness under particular styles.
-In contrast, top-performing models like ``Claude 3.7 Sonnet'' maintain high scores across all repositories (46.32–49.16), demonstrating stronger robustness to varying codebase styles and complexities.